MarkLogicUniversity/MLW_2018_Cloud_Workshop/Azure/unit3-node-recovery/README.md

 2. Once again, import the `MLU-workshop-Azure.xml` workspace.
 2. Select the *Set the stage* tab.
 Notice that the forest is being created in the `/datadrive/` (which already has content there).
 3. Click the **Run** button.

-	* ==Do not run the *Create content* tab.
-You should be reusing the content that was previously stored on the disk.==
+> NOTE: Do not run the *Create content* tab.
+You should be reusing the content that was previously stored on the disk.

-4. Refresh the query console.
+5. Refresh the query console.
 5. Select the `mlu-workshop-azure` database and click the **Explore** button.
 You should see 30 documents listed.

 <a name="summary"></a>